tagspaces/documentation/docs/installation.md

 :::tip
 Important: Be careful not to delete the `tsprofile` sub folder, it contains valuable information for your portable TagSpaces instance.
 :::

+### Portable mode with the AppImage package under Linux

+With the AppImage package, there is another way to have the application run in portable mode.
+AppImages is an application distribution format allowing to run apps on various Linux distribution.
+This package format supports its own [portable mode](https://docs.appimage.org/user-guide/portable-mode.html), which can be activated by creating an empty folder with the same name as your AppImage file but having `.config` at the end.
+This folder should be placed in the same folder as the AppImage files like this:

+    tagspaces-linux-x86_64-4.1.3.AppImage
+    tagspaces-linux-x86_64-4.1.3.AppImage.config

+Starting now the AppImage will places the whole config information in the .config folder and will not use the default config folder in the user's home folder.
+This allows to place the app for example on a USB-stick and run it on another PC with the same configuration.